-11/8/4 During the life of this Agreement, the Office of State Employment Relations (OSER) upon mutual agreement of the parties, will meet with WLEA designated bargaining team members for the purpose of identifying and discussing classification issues.
-The agendas for such meetings and union representatives attending such meetings will be determined jointly by OSER and WLEA.
+11/8/4 During the life of this Agreement, the Division of Personnel ManagementOffice of State Employment Relations (OSER) upon mutual agreement of the parties, will meet with WLEA designated bargaining team members for the purpose of identifying and discussing classification issues.
+The agendas for such meetings and union representatives attending such meetings will be determined jointly by DPMOSER and WLEA.
 Criteria for placement of an issue on the agenda shall include: administration of the Classification Plan, recruitment problems, retention problems, and other issues that the parties believe are appropriate at the time.
 Designated bargaining team member's compensation for attendance will be the same as it is for the master Agreement bargaining process for negotiation of the 2005-2007 Agreement.
-This section shall terminate on June 30, 2015, unless extended by mutual agreement of the parties.
+This section shall terminate on June 30, 20195, unless extended by mutual agreement of the parties.